-That’s just not us.
-We aren’t luxury travelers.
-We are parents who are traveling with our kids to show them the world.
-We want to give them a different perspective on money, careers and prioritizing.
+We aren’t luxury travelers – we are adventure travelers.
+In fact, we are parents who are traveling with our kids to show them the world.
+Travel offers a different perspective on life, money, careers and prioritizing.
+And, we throw in education, some worldliness and a lot of culture (one of my favorite aspects of travel) along the way.

 TravelingMom Tip: For a unique Colorado family vacation, stay at the YMCA of the Rockies!

-Our travels are about leisure and few schedules; joy and minimal stress.
-They are about coming together as a family, celebrating childhood, growing in our faith and finding strength to follow our dreams.
+Our travels are about coming together as a family, pushing our limits, growing in our faith and finding the courage and strength to follow our dreams.
 The places we visit and then write about are spots where these “travel goals” are realized.

-Take a moment to view the following list of the seven most amazing outdoor hidden gems in Colorado.
+Take a moment to view the following list of the five most amazing outdoor hidden gems in Colorado.

 Salida, CO is literally in the middle of the state, in the heart of the Rocky Mountains and in the central Colorado Upper Arkansas River Valley.
 It’s home to Brown’s Canyon, the most popular stretch of river for whitewater rafting in the entire country.
 Salida has embraced all its organic beauty and opens itself fully to visitors!

 Glenwood Springs, nestled between Vail and Aspen, offers a plethora of fun activities for families that are heavy on history, adventure, education and fun.
-Nestled between the HOT towns of Vail and Aspen, Glenwood Springs is home to Glenwood Caverns Adventure Park, Iron Mountain Hot Springs Pool, Glenwood Hot Springs Pool, Doc Holliday’s Grave, Sunlight Mountain Resort and both the Colorado River and Roaring Fork River.
+Nestled between the HOT (and insanely pricey) towns of Vail and Aspen, Glenwood Springs is home to Glenwood Caverns Adventure Park, Iron Mountain Hot Springs Pool, Doc Holliday’s Grave, Sunlight Mountain Resort and both the Colorado River and Roaring Fork River for tubing, fishing and whitewater rafting.

 And let’s not overlook the fact that Glenwood Springs was named “Most Fun Town in America” by USA Today … I mean, who doesn’t want to go to the Most Fun Town in the country at least once???

 Oh, the truly epic mountain biking in Fruita could make up its own blog and feature film.
-I don’t have the time or space to run down the entire list of all the amazing trails that can be found here, but I’ll mention the world famous Kokopelli trail … you know the 145-mile trail that runs from Fruita to Moab, UT?
-Check it, and all the other amazing trails in Fruita!
+I don’t have the time or space to run down the entire list of all the amazing trails that can be found here, but I’ll mention the world famous Kokopelli Trail … you know the 145-mile trail that runs from Fruita to Moab, UT?
+Check it out and all the other amazing trails in Fruita!

 Another often overlooked, yet amazing place is Colorado National Monument.
 Amazing sweeping views, fantastic hikes, crazy great camping, classic bouldering and nary a person in sight out on the trails.

-Not a chance I’ll talk about a Colorado town without mentioning the river, so I would be remiss if I didn’t list the ultimate family friendly, class II, 25 mile paddle down the Ruby Horsethief section of the Colorado River.
+Not a chance I’ll talk about a Colorado town without mentioning the river, so I would be remiss if I didn’t list the ultimate family friendly, class II, 25 mile paddle, multi-day down the Ruby Horsethief section of the Colorado River.
 Be aware that due to crowding there is a permit requirement for campsites, a pain, but also nice to know you will have a campsite waiting for you as you float down the river.
+Highly recommend!

 Last, but certainly not least, is Crested Butte.
-Arguably the most amazing ski town in Colorado, if not the country, Crested Butte has everything any adventurer could possibly desire.
+Arguably the most amazing ski town in Colorado, if not the country, Crested Butte has everything any adventurer could possibly desire, except for affordability.

 In the Spring, CB offers incomparable kayaking.
 Classic Colorado steep creeks, like Oh Be Joyful, give the advanced paddler the thrill they seek and the hike they deserve for such a great run!

-After traveling the continent for the past four years in our RV, I was certain I would find a place we liked more than Colorado.
-But I’ll have you know, there is nowhere that we have found that offers the outdoor adventure and the amazing weather.
-There is nowhere more conducive to raising children with an awe for the outdoors than Colorado.
+After traveling the continent for the past nine years in our RV, I was certain I would find a state we liked more, or at least that we found comparable to Colorado.
+But I’ll have you know, there is nowhere that offers the outdoor adventure and the amazing weather like Colorado.
+And I’ll be as bold to say, there is nowhere more conducive to raising children with awe and respect for the outdoors than Colorado.
+We highly recommend family adventure in Colorado!

-Its beauty is uncompromised and – while we have every intention of continuing to travel – Colorado will forever be our home for the towns listed above and dozens more throughout the state!!
+Its beauty is uncompromised and – while we have every intention of continuing to travel, Colorado will forever be our home for the towns listed above and dozens more throughout the state!!
+Happy Travels!